islandoftex/arara/website/content/manual/Projects.md

   default priority is `0`.
 If a file *A* has higher priority than file *B* it means that *A* will be executed before *B*.
 * `directives`: Specify a list of directives that will be used instead of the directives specified in the file.
+They have to correspond to the file type's directives, i.e. they will be accepted if they would be accepted by the patterns of the file type.
 * `fileType`: Specify the file type of the file.
 The same rules as for specifying a file type in the configuration file apply.
 The `extension` is mandatory.
 If the extension is not among the default set of extensions, a